pgaljan/atlas/userjourney.md

 ## 4. Advanced Feature Discovery

-### Advanced Document Features
+### Advanced Features
-- **Rich Media Integration**: Users embed videos, interactive charts, and external content.
+- **Tagging**: Users leverage key:value tagging to quantify and categorize the elements of the structure.
 - **Document Branching**: Team creates variants of documents for different audiences or scenarios.
-- **Custom Templates**: The team creates reusable templates tailored to their workflows.
+- **Custom Templates**: The team creates reusable templates and tags tailored to their workflows.

-### Advanced Whiteboard Features
+### Reporting Features
-- **Structured Diagramming**: Users create complex flowcharts, user journey maps, and architecture diagrams.
+- **Tag-based Structure**: Users can leverage tags to create alternative structures to the same data set.
-- **Presentation Mode**: Team uses whiteboard as a presentation tool during meetings.
+- **Cross-structre Reporting**: Users can leverage tags, structure content, and structure metadata to report across all structure.
-- **Integration with Documents**: Users learn to connect whiteboard elements with document content.
+- **2D/3D Graph visualization**: Users leverage tags to generate graph visualizations using a robust library of templates.

 ## 5. Team Adoption & Scaling